A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Introduction

-where $G^{a+r\D}$ denotes the zero boundary Green's function for the Laplacian in $a+r\D$ . \end{definition}
+where $G^{\D}$ denotes the zero boundary Green's function for the Laplacian in $\D$. {Note in particular that $G^\D$ is identically zero in $\R^d\setminus \D$, so that $(h^\B,f)$ is almost surely zero as soon as $f$ has support outside of $\D$.} \end{definition}

-In dimension $d = 1$, this corresponds to a slightly awkward definition of the Brownian bridge on intervals {$(a-r,a+r)$}: in this case the GFF can actually be defined as an a.s.\ continuous function, i.e. indexed instead by points.
+In dimension $d = 1$, this corresponds to a slightly awkward definition of the Brownian bridge on the interval $(-1,1)$: in this concrete one-dimensional case the GFF can actually be defined as an a.s.\ continuous function, i.e. indexed by points instead of test functions.
 In $d \geq 2$ the GFF does not make sense as a pointwise defined function, thus the more general definition.
 However, one can still heuristically see the continuum GFF as a Gaussian height function parameterised by a domain $D \subseteq \R^d$ \cite{SheffieldGFF}.
 The Gaussian free field has played many roles in probability and mathematical physics since the 1970s: it is the stationary solution of the stochastic heat equation; is used to describe both free and interactive Euclidean Quantum field theories; it appears as a corrector in stochastic homogenisation; to name just a few.
 Recently, the $2d$ GFF has played a crucial role in the probabilistic study of statistical physics models, Schramm-Loewner evolution, Liouville quantum gravity and Liouville field theory \cite{Dub, MS3, DS11, DKRV}.
-It is both the proven and the conjectured scaling limit of several natural discrete height functions \cite{NS, Kenyon_GFF, RiderVirag}
+It is both the proven and the conjectured scaling limit of several natural discrete height functions \cite{NS, Kenyon_GFF, RiderVirag,BLR}

 There are many characterisations of Brownian motion that single it out among $1d$ stochastic processes and it is similarly natural to also ask how the GFF in higher dimensions can be characterised.
 Recently, the $2d$ continuum GFF was characterised as the only conformally invariant field, satisfying a domain Markov property and certain minimal moment and continuity assumptions \cite{BPR18,BPR20}.